Limited

 structure

-any restrictions on the type of business that the corporation
+restrictions on the type of business that the corporation may

-any other rules or provisions that the incorporator wishes to
+other rules or provisions that the incorporator wishes to include

 Corporation